-Helena Cox is an art historian, artist and curator of Czech origin (formerly known as Gaudekova), living in York, UK.
-She has also spent bits of her life in Japan and Sweden, popping over to the US every now and then.
+Helena Cox is an art historian, curator and artist of Czech origin (formerly known as Gaudekova), living in York, UK.
+She has also spent bits of her life in Japan and Sweden, popping over to the USA every now and then.

-Helena studied Fine Art and History of Art at the English College in Prague, Christ's Hospital School (UK) and the Private College of Design (CZ); and graduated from Charles University in Prague with BA (Hons) History if Art in 2011 and obtained her MA (Distinction) from the University of Central Lancashire (UK) in 2014.
+Helena studied Fine Art and History of Art at the English College in Prague, Christ's Hospital School (UK) and the Master College of Design (CZ); and graduated from Charles University in Prague with BA (Hons) in History of Art in 2011, and obtained her MA (Distinction) from the University of Central Lancashire (UK) in 2014.

 Learn more about Helena's art, research and curating using the menu above.